drmlbrt/az_hornet_mapper/readme.md

 - added table buttons to delete data -> **it still has an error**
 - better formatting of the frontend with bootstrap.

+"[160822]" added interactive map with geo location finder for Belgium.
+Works with API

+"[160822]" added interactive popup on the interactive map - click for popup with geo information - no copy off the data

 planned:
 - Nicer Frontend - done
 - Listing of information within frontend